errbufferoverfl/garden.errbufferoverfl.me/engineering/security-vulnerabilities-in-single-sign-on.md

 In 2014, automated testing of the top twenty thousand top-ranked websites using the Facebook SDK, found over 20% were suffering from at least one of five security vulnerabilities.[^1]

-[^1]: Zhou and Evans, “SSOScan: Automated Testing of Web Applications for Single Sign-On Vulnerabilities.”

 The study focused on five unique vulnerabilities:

 -   **Access Token misuse** - a vulnerability where the access token is used to authenticate users rather than authorising users.